monu9401/StoreApplication-II/README.md

 # StoreApplication-II
 An application to manage products available in the store(with new tech stack).

-Tech Stack: Java, Spring Boot, REST APIs, Thymeleaf, JPA, HTML, CSS
+Tech Stack: Java, Spring Boot, REST APIs, Spring MVC, Thymeleaf, JPA, HTML, CSS

 This application has a main window, where all products available in the store are listed.
 Next to every product, there are two action buttons: update and delete.
 The update button opens a new window, where user can update the details of the product.
 The delete button deletes the product.
 At the bottom of the main window, is another button to insert a new product.
 This button opens a new window to specify the details of the new product.